rmrector/script.artwork.beef/README.md

 ### Current gotchas

 - It expects scrapers to set an IMDB number for movies, and a TVDB ID for series, like the default scrapers.
-- It cannot set artwork for "all seasons". [related trac ticket](http://trac.kodi.tv/ticket/16139)
+  - In the future it will support IDs from other web services, but this information should always come from scrapers or NFO in some form or another.
 - No music video support, yet
+- It doesn't add animated artwork, yet
+- It's not in the official Kodi repo, yet
+- It cannot set artwork for "all seasons". [related trac ticket](https://trac.kodi.tv/ticket/16139)

 ### Thoughts

 - It doesn't download any artwork, and likely never will; it just adds the URLs to Kodi's database, then Kodi downloads them as part of its regular caching process.
 - Extrathumbs aren't added from external sources.
-I don't want to resize backdrops/fanart from TMDB like Artwork Downloader (I much prefer to use those for multiple fanart), and generating the thumbs are outside the scope of this add-on.
+I don't want to resize backdrops/fanart from TMDB like Artwork Downloader (I much prefer to use those for multiple fanart), and generating more than one thumb from the video file are outside the scope of this add-on.
 An external art/nfo manager could generate them.
   Plugins can also set these to the ListItem, if their source provides more than one thumbnail.
 - It would be nice to have a Kodi built-in way for skins to feed multiple art to a `multiimage`, maybe something like `$INFO[ListItem.MultiArt(fanart)]` to pull all `fanart` and `fanart#` together.